Machine embroidery certainly is a star in the sewing world these days! In show 1506 you'll see the beauty of using both big hoops and small.

 Fits 5 X 7 Hoop

-Last but not least, I created three free bonus coaster designs you can download HERE.
-Be sure to download the instructions that accompany the show along with the instructions included with these free downloads.
+Last but not least, I created three free bonus coaster designs for show 1506-2.
+You can download HERE.
+Scroll down to the bottom of the page and be sure to download the instructions that accompany the show along with the instructions included with these free downloads.
 Skip the stippling if you like or use it as a background to quilt behind your chosen design.
 You can add most anything on top of the stippling and opt for seasonal or other designs in place of a monogram.
 If you have any questions feel free to contact me here on this site.